Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Introduction

-To bridge this gap, we propose \ac{ECHWR}, as shown in Fig.~\ref{fig:framework}.
-This training framework improves \ac{IMU}-based \ac{OnHWR} accuracy with zero inference overhead.
-Unlike standard methods that use only \ac{CTC} loss, we introduce a temporary auxiliary branch that embeds ground-truth text using a Transformer encoder.
-We then align sensor and text representations through a dual contrastive objective.
-First, an in-batch contrastive loss aligns matching sensor-text pairs while treating other pairs in the batch as negatives.
-Second, a novel error-based contrastive loss forces the model to distinguish correct transcripts from ``hard negatives,'' which are artificially generated texts containing random errors such as deletions, insertions, or substitutions.
+To bridge this gap, we propose \ac{ECHWR}, a training-time contrastive learning framework designed to improve \ac{OnHWR} accuracy without increasing inference costs.
+Unlike traditional approaches trained solely with \acf{CTC} loss, we augment the model during training with a temporary auxiliary projection branch that maps the IMU signal features into a shared embedding space with semantic text embeddings produced by a Transformer text encoder from the ground-truth transcript.
+We enforce sensor-text alignment using a dual contrastive objective. (i) An in-batch contrastive loss pulls together matched sensor-text pairs and pushes apart mismatched pairs within the mini-batch. (ii) A ``hard negatives'' contrastive loss further improves discrimination by separating the correct transcript from synthetically perturbed alternatives created via random deletions, insertions, and substitutions.
+Figure~\ref{fig:framework} offers a comprehensive overview of the method.
 Crucially, we discard the auxiliary branch after training.
 This approach allows the primary \ac{IMU}-based \ac{OnHWR} model to learn richer features and achieve higher accuracy without increasing computational costs or altering the architecture during deployment.